eggsyntax/datawalk/README.md

 to do for repetitive tasks, and this is certainly one of those tasks.

-So datawalk pretty-prints the top level of your data structure, and then lets you drill down repeatedly, often with just a single keystroke (the number representing the item's position in the printed list, as shown next to the item) plus enter.
+So datawalk pretty-prints the top level of your data structure, and then lets you drill down repeatedly, with just a couple of keystrokes.

 Often the reason for drilling down at the REPL is to determine a path to pass to `get-in`, so datawalk will track and [p]rint the path from the original root to